Miles and points beginners often ask which travel rewards credit cards for beginners are the best. It’s understandable.

 The original Freedom card offers 5% or 5x the points for every dollar spent within specific bonus categories.
 These categories rotate each quarter and cap out at $6k for the year or $1,500 per quarter.
 All other purchases earn 1% or 1 point per dollar.

-The Freedom Unlimited card does not have bonus categories.
+This card does not have bonus categories.
 Instead, it offers 1.5% or 1.5x the points on all purchases all the time.
+There is no cap on annual spending.
+It’s a great credit card to have for any non-bonused spending in your budget.

 The best value comes when pairing a Freedom card with a Sapphire, like the Sapphire Preferred.
 Rewards points earned with a Freedom card don’t have access to the same airline and hotel transfer partners on its own.